 $50 Million Gift from Robert and Donna Manning is Largest in UMass History; Includes $15 Million to Endow UMass Boston’s Nursing Program

-Gift will include naming the Robert and Donna Manning College of Nursing and Health Sciences at UMass Boston
+Gift will include naming the Donna M. and Robert J. Manning College of Nursing and Health Sciences at UMass Boston

 “ It will enable UMass Boston to take the education of the next generation of nurses nobly serving as caregivers to the next level. ”